jordanlambrecht/instagram-post-likes-scraper/README.md

-# Instagram Post Likes Scraper 📊
+# Instagram Post Likes Scraper

-## Overview 📝
+## 📝 Overview

 This script allows you to scrape Instagram posts from a specified account and generate statistics about the likes each post has received.
 It provides insights into your top likers and overall engagement on your posts.

-## Requirements 🛠️
+## 🛠️ Requirements

-- Python 3.6 or higher
-- A virtual environment (recommended)
+- annotated-types
+- certifi
+- charset-normalizer
+- idna
+- instagrapi
+- instaloader
+- pillow
+- pycryptodomex
+- pydantic
+- pydantic_core
+- PySocks
+- requests
+- tqdm
+- typing_extensions
+- urllib3
+- fpdf

+## ⚠️ Disclaimer

+Using this script excessively might lead to your Instagram account being banned.
+Use it responsibly and at your own risk.

-## Instagram API Changes
+## 🥴 Instagram API Changes

 Instagram recently changes their API, resulting in the following error being displayed durring runtime: